itsthejb/docker-ispconfig/README.md

 ./do build
-./do up                                             # create a new container ./do log                                            # show start up console ./do ispc mig import                                # import configuration from ./volume/service/mig/ ./do restart                                        # restart ispconfig ./do log                                            # show start up console
+./do up                                             # create a new container ./do log                                            # show start up console ./do migrate import                                 # import configuration from ./volume/service/mig/ ./do restart                                        # restart ispconfig ./do log                                            # show start up console
 ```